Learn Tafkhīm of Rā in Tajweed with Examples: Complete Guide

 Use the 21-day progressive plan: Week 1 focuses on awareness and production with vowels and sākin cases, Week 2 covers shaddah cases and integration with other Tajweed rules, Week 3 involves natural recitation and diagnostics.
 Practice daily 10-minute sessions with heavy/light contrasts, record yourself, and compare with expert reciters.
 Start with simple words like رَجُل (heavy) vs رِجْل (light).

-Understanding and mastering Tafkhīm of Rā is crucial for proper pronunciation of one of the most important letters in Arabic.
-Our qualified teachers provide personalized feedback to help you distinguish between heavy and light Rā in all contexts.
+Our experienced teachers provide personalized feedback to help you distinguish between heavy and light Rā in all contexts.
 Join our comprehensive Tajweed course and learn Tafkhīm of Rā systematically with the 21-day practice plan.

 Start Learning Tajweed Today